 A bachelor’s degree from an accredited institution with a major or concentration in education or special education.

-A bachelor’s degree from an accredited institution
+A bachelor’s degree from an accredited institution or a Masters Degree in Speech/language pathology or Audiology and currently in clinical fellowship prior to being granted a CCC.

 For all categories of Developmental Specialist, transcripts of degree work or subsequent transcripts must reflect successful completion of at least 4 approved 3-credit courses that focus on infants, toddlers, and/or families.
 Additionally, at least 300 hours of practicum or work experience with young children (under the age of 5) is required and documented on a résumé.
-Additional experience with infants, toddlers, and/or families is preferred.
+Additional experience with infants, toddlers and/or families is preferred.

 In Nursing: Current licensure as a Registered Nurse by the Massachusetts Board of Registration in Nursing.